Sp3rick/GroupHelp/documentation.md

 On GHBot.onCallback() and GHBot.onMessage() if event comes from a group or callback data has a chat id, "chat" object will contain the full Custom Chat Object with chat.isGroup true, anyway the chat from where the request is coming is always avaiable in cb.chat or msg.chat

-user.perms (result of api/rolesManager/sumUserPerms()) is avaiable in 3 cases: if cb.chat.isGroup is true, if callback.data contains a groupId, or on message if user.waitingReply is true and user.waitingReplyType contains a groupId
+user.perms (result of api/rolesManager/sumUserPerms()) is avaiable in 2 cases: if callback.data or msg.waitingReply contains a groupId, if cb.chat.isGroup or msg.chat.isGroup

 NOTE: user.perms is a temporary item, it's not intended to be saved in the database (database does not save it) Any "msg" object contains msg.command (result of api/utils/parseCommand(msg.text))

 <b>Targets</b>
-Any message object may contain an msg.target object if a command or message target user is found Also cb.target may exhist, builded up from user id after "?" in cb.data user.waitingReplyTarget is set if a target if found in user.waitingReplyType (after "?")
+Any message object may contain an msg.target object if a message reply target user is found Also cb.target may exhist, builded up from user id after "?" in cb.data msg.waitingReplyTarget is set if a target if found on msg.waitingReplyType (after "?")

 NOTE FOR CALLBACK EVENT: callback event gives you the full chat object only if chat.isGroup is true, if is private chat you should require it yourself from the database (var settingsChatId = cb.data.split(":")[1]; var settingsChat = db.chats.get(settingsChatId))